loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-54-determinacy-axioms.md

 - Player I has winning strategy for game with payoff A, or
 - Player II has winning strategy for game with payoff ℕ^ω \ A

-**ψ = ψ(ψ) Interpretation**: AD represents consciousness refusing to accept unresolved conflict—every question must have a definitive answer.
+**ψ = ψ(ψ) Interpretation**: AD represents observer refusing to accept unresolved conflict—every question must have a definitive answer.

 ## 54.4 AD vs AC: The Great Conflict